Under pressure, British PM vows 'massive' coronavirus tests increase

 LONDON (Reuters) - Britain’s Prime Minister Boris Johnson promised to ramp up testing for coronavirus after his government faced criticism for being slower than some European peers to roll out mass checks for front-line health workers and the population.

-Britain initially took a much more restrained approach to the outbreak but changed tack after modelling showed a quarter of a million people in the country could perish.
+Britain initially took a restrained approach to the outbreak but changed tack after modelling showed a quarter of a million people in the country could perish.

-Johnson imposed more stringent measures, effectively shuttering the world’s fifth largest economy, but the government has faced widespread criticism for having far too few ventilators and doing far too few tests.
+Johnson imposed more stringent measures, effectively shuttering the world’s fifth largest economy, but the government has faced widespread criticism for having too few ventilators and too little testing.

 “We’re also massively increasing testing,” Johnson said in a video message from a flat in Downing Street where he is self-isolating after testing positive himself.